Last updated: Aug 22, 2023

 ROIC is also less applicable in some sectors than others.
 For example, using ROIC to evaluate banks isn’t viable because banks use financing for their products (e.g. loans).
 In this case, Return on Equity (ROE) would be a better metric to evaluate banks.

-Finally, young companies may be unprofitable because they are reinvesting profits back into the business to grow.
-ROIC would appear negative and therefore as not helpful this early in the company’s lifecycle.
+Finally, young companies may be unprofitable because they are reinvesting profits into the business to grow.
+If this is the case, ROIC won’t be as helpful for measuring the company’s early profitability.

 ROIC tells you how well a company uses its money to generate profits.
-A high ROIC shows that the company is making good use of its resources by investing in profitable projects and investments.
-On the other hand, a low ROIC shows that the company might not be using its money wisely and may be struggling to generate sufficient returns on its investments.
+A high ROIC shows that a company is making good use of its resources by investing in profitable projects and investments.

 Sign Up for FREE